- About Us

 - Accounting records will be retained as required by law or GAAP.

-- The Company will maintain expenses procedures that allow regular auditing and ensure the business knows that the money has been spent wholly and necessarily in the course of business.
+- The Company will maintain expenses procedures that allow regular auditing and ensure the business knows that expenditure is incurred wholly and necessarily in the course of business.

 - Trant Engineering Limited comply with and where possible exceed all relevant legal requirements in so far as they apply to the activities of the Company.